AlexandraVillepique/RepData_PeerAssessment1/PA1_template.md

 - date: The date on which the measurement was taken in YYYY-MM-DD format
 - interval: Identifier for the 5-minute interval in which measurement was taken

-The dataset is stored in a comma-separated-value (CSV) file and there are a total of 17,568 observations in this dataset.
+The dataset is stored in a comma-separated-value (CSV) file and there are a total of 17,568 observations of 3 variables in this dataset.

 The procedure used for loading data is: